Jakobeha/btree-forest-arena/README.md

 ## Safety

-This library makes heavy use of `unsafe` and is not fully tested with MIRI.
-There are tests for most operations and edge cases, but it's still in the early phases and shouldn't be used in production.
+This library makes heavy use of `unsafe` and isn't fully tested with MIRI.
+There are tests for most operations and edge cases, but it's still in the early phase.
+And since with `std::collections::BTreeMap` and `std::collections::BTreeSet` are available and better in most cases, it shouldn't be used in production.

 ## Benchmarks